-- Charge late fees on the portion of tuition and fees billable to the VA while VA tuition and fee payment is pending. - Withdraw students for non-payment of the portion of tuition and fees billable to the VA while VA tuition and fee payment is pending. - Restrict student access to university facilities for nonpayment on the portion of tuition and fees billable to the VA while VA tuition and fee payment is pending. - Require the student to access student loans for the purpose of paying the portion of tuition and fees billable to the VA while VA tuition and fee payment is pending.
+Charge late fees on the portion of tuition and fees billable to the VA while VA tuition and fee payment is pending.

+Withdraw students for non-payment of the portion of tuition and fees billable to the VA while VA tuition and fee payment is pending.

+Restrict student access to university facilities for non-payment on the portion of tuition and fees billable to the VA while VA tuition and fee payment is pending.

+Require the student to access student loans to pay the portion of tuition and fees billable to the VA while VA tuition and fee payment is pending.

-To qualify, by or on the first day of the enrollment period a student must:
+To qualify, by or on the first day of the enrollment period, a student must:

-- Present to the Enrollment Advisor or the Financial Aid Office a VA Certificate of Eligibility or VA Form 29-1905/Purchase Order issued in the name of the student. - Use one of the two VA benefits, Chapter 31 or Chapter 33, as noted.
+Present to the Enrollment Advisor or the Financial Aid Office a VA Certificate of Eligibility or VA Form 29-1905/Purchase Order issued in the student's name:

+Use one of the two VA benefits, Chapter 31 or Chapter 33, as noted.

-Costs which are the responsibility of the student, such as tuition and fees not billable to VA, are not covered under the provision established by PL 115-407, Sec.
-103. Students using Post 9-11 benefits at less than 100% eligibility are responsible to contact the Financial Aid Office to make payment arrangements on the amount of tuition not anticipated to be paid by the VA.
+Costs that are the student's responsibility, such as tuition and fees not billable to the VA, are not covered under the provision established by PL 115-407, Sec.
+103. Students using Post 9-11 benefits at less than 100% eligibility are responsible for contacting the Military Benefits Office at militarybenefits@usuniversity.edu to make payment arrangements on the amount of tuition not anticipated to be paid by the VA.

 The provision established by PL 115-407, Sec.
-103, ends 90 days after tuition and fees are billed to VA whether or not VA has issued payment to the University.
-At that time, the University can hold the student liable for the billable tuition and fees unpaid by the VA, place a registration hold for any outstanding amount billed to VA, or withdraw the student for non-payment of the billable tuition and fees not paid by VA.
-Ultimately, the student does agree to assume and pay all costs associated with said enrollment not paid by the VA directly to the University.
+103, ends 90 days after tuition and fees are billed to the VA, whether or not VA has issued payment to the University.
+At that time, the University can hold the student liable for the billable tuition and fees unpaid by the VA, place a registration hold for any outstanding amount billed to the VA, or withdraw the student for non-payment of the billable tuition and fees not paid by the VA.
+Ultimately, the student agrees to assume and pay all costs associated with said enrollment, which is not paid by the VA directly to the University.